The body of your essay is the place for you to prove the thesis that you made in the introduction. How do you do this?

 Here’s an example of a personal narrative:

-Now, probably none of you have a spouse and don’t have to call up your mom for recipes.
-This is definitely not an example you could realistically use on test day.
+Now, this example may not mirror your experience with social media.
 I just used the first example that popped into my head and wrote it down.
 With only 40 minutes, this is what you will want to do too.
 It doesn’t have to be some eloquent, impactful example.
-This one certainly isn’t.
 It just has to make your point.

 Notice also that names are mentioned whenever possible.
 This forms a more personal story.
 So, if you use other people in the story, use their names.
 If you don’t feel comfortable sharing the names, you’re allowed to make them up.
 Help the audience connect with you by giving them these extra details.